cjunho/cjh/PFE_sp3/Readme.md

 The computational data can be visualised as follows:
-- Solutions eta and Phi are pvd files that can be read with Paraview.
+- Solutions eta and Phi are pvd files that can be read with Paraview, which reproduce Fig.11 in referene [1].
-- Time evolution of energy can be plotted by running file `PFE_sp3energy.py`.
+- Time evolution of energy can be plotted by running file `PFE_sp3energy.py`, which reproduce Fig.13(d) in [1].
-- Time evolution of maximum of eta can be plotted by running file `PFE_sp3_max.py`.
+- Time evolution of maximum of eta can be plotted by running file `PFE_sp3_max.py`, which reproduce Fig.13(a) in [1].
-- Time evolution of A can be plotted by running file `PFE_sp3_A.py`.
+- Time evolution of A can be plotted by running file `PFE_sp3_A.py`, which reproduce Fig.13(b) in [1].
-- Time evolution of maximum/A can be plotted by running file `PFE_sp3_maxA.py`.
+- Time evolution of maximum/A can be plotted by running file `PFE_sp3_maxA.py`, which reproduce Fig.13(c) in [1].

 We provide a table in which parameters were uses for setting simulations as follows.
 We denote spatial resolution by $\Delta x\approx\Delta y=200$. $T$ is the total simulation time defined as $T=t_{end}-t_{0}$ with $t_0=0{\rm s}$. $\Delta t=0.7139{\rm s}$ or $\Delta t BLE=0.005$.
 In order to change order of basis, modify nCG (currently setting nCG=2).
 For $N_y$, modify multiple (currently setting mutiple=3), for $\Delta t BLE$ modify dtBLE(currently setting dtBLE=1/200).
 All simuations were run on 40 cores of Leeds' arc4-HPC.